vipsoft/DBObsecurity/README.rst

 Features:

-- load value from any named environment variable
+- load password from a named environment variable
-- encryption using public key/private key pair cryptography
+- password encryption using public key/private key pair cryptography

 Why use DBObsecurity?
 =====================